grannycart/bibliography/The Art.md

 % (Actually, I'm sure there's lots of people who would like to ask Stephen King and Amy Tan about language -- but those people are probably vastly outnumbered at Q+As with those authors by idiots.
 Such is the burden of the popular author.)
 % The memoirs are well written, of course, but I skimmed it because it's not that interesting.
 The usual stuff about rejections and his own doubts, and encouragements by other people, and being a drunk.
 You could just guess it all, if you wanted to.
 % His 'toolbox' is mostly a recapping of Strunk and White.
 See comments in my notes on writing.
+% And the 'writing' section is a recap of all the advice you've ever heard before: the paragraph is the unit of composition; cut anything that doesn't move the story forward even if it's good (kill your babies); you can't be a good writer if you aren't a good reader; dialog is a gift for people with an ear for it.
+Etc.
+% It would be exciting to get _one_ piece of advice from King that isn't a rehash of stuff you've heard a hundred times.
+Surprise me man!
+Give me a little nugget or secret to your wild success that isn't somethig I can learn elsewhere.
+% Still, this book is _good_, despite the fact that it's all rehash of the same old advice, it's _way_ more accessible than most other sources of those advice.
+For those who don't have the internal energy to push through Strunk and White (short as it is) this book gives you the same stuff in a much breezier and quick-reading way.

 @article{marchese2022eno,